Book a Free Strategy Call

 - Actions:

-- Welcome & Guide: Immediately send a welcome email that clarifies the first critical step (e.g., "Install the Code Snippet" or "Invite Your First Teammate").
+- Welcome and guide: immediately send a welcome email that clarifies the first critical step (e.g., "Install the Code Snippet" or "Invite Your First Teammate").
 Simultaneously, trigger an in-app tour using a tool like Appcues.

 - Tools: Intercom, Customer.io, Appcues, Zapier.